DISABILITY ASSISTANCE PROGRAM

 Tackling the Issue

 The Servant Center has a team of Disability Specialists who assist individuals in applying for SSI/SSDI benefits.
 Most of its referrals come from Cone Health System, local emergency shelters and transitional shelters.
 Once a referral is received, every effort is made to meet with the client within 2 business days.
 We often go to where the client is located, such as a hospital or shelter.
-The Disability Specialist collects medical and employment records and then interviews a client several times to obtain a comprehensive work and medical history and to collect information for a function assessment.
+The Disability Specialist collects medical and employment records and then interviews a client several times to obtain a comprehensive work and medical history and to collect information for a functional assessment.
 At the end of the day our goal is to assist the client through the entire disability process.

 GLENWOOD & HAWORTH HOUSES